Saturday, 8 February 2025

 It even had a little pennant on the bonnet and a coat-of-arms mounted on its roof.

-The Queen still has a fleet of trusty Phantoms, including at least two Phantom VI state limousines.
+The Royal Family still has a few trusty Phantoms, including at least two Phantom VI state limousines.

 As a boy I was in awe of this car, a true symbol of authority, power and presence.

-It really was quite a spectacle to behold (more so, perhaps, than some of its official occupants).
+It really was quite a spectacle to behold.

-It must have been quite similar in appearance to the Queen's car, a 1977 Phantom VI presented to Her Majesty for the Silver Jubilee.
+It must have been quite similar in appearance to the Monarch's car, a 1977 Phantom VI presented to Queen Elizabeth II for Her late Majesty's Silver Jubilee.

 The Phantom VI was manufactured from 1968 until 1991 and a mere 374 of them were made.

-The mayoral transport gradually became less grand when the Phantom VI was sold.
-I imagine it was simply too grand for some tastes.
+The mayoral transport gradually diminished in stature when the Phantom VI was sold.

-The Council subsequently bought a Daimler Limousine for the first citizen; then another Daimler; then downgraded to a Jaguar car and so on.
-It's been in free-fall ever since.
+The Council subsequently bought a Daimler Limousine for the first citizen; then another Daimler; a Jaguar; etc.

 First published in June, 2008.